RAF Netheravon, Wiltshire

 This is how the guard room may have looked as its how I remember it, the main items were the porch and the full length mirror by the door.

-I believe this is of the guard room in the 1950/60's.
+This is of the guard room in the 1950/60's.

 RAF Netheravon, Wiltshire